ThomasCSPro/git-vscode-test/.vscode/readme.md

-# im so sad help me
+# im so sad
+#the file did not save correctly and I do not understand